Weekend Weather: Coastal storm flirts with CNY but…

 There may be a little light snow and rain around Saturday for us, but it appears the significant rain and accumulating snow will be affecting areas of Eastern NY and New England.
 The mountains in Eastern NY and New England stand the best chance of seeing a significant wet snowstorm this weekend, i.e. the Catskills, Berkshires, Green and White mountains.

 Of course since there still is time between now and the weekend the reality of what we actually see this weekend could change.
-All it would take is a less aggressive cold front Friday and or a weaker high pressure system to the north and west of us, and then suddenly we are talking about a more westerly storm track and CNY POTENTIALLY needing the shovels and snow blowers over the weekend.
-Again though, at this time though that scenario is appearing less and less likely.
+All it would take is a less aggressive cold front Friday and or a weaker high pressure system to the north and west of us.
+This could lead to more of a westerly storm track and CNY POTENTIALLY needing the shovels and snow blowers over the weekend.
+Again though, at this time that scenario is appearing less and less likely.

 Stay tuned for updates the rest of the week as we continue to iron out the forecast with the newest data.